 Find out more about our treatments by selecting an option from the drop down menu.

-A facelift, also known as meloplasty or rhytidectomy, is a surgical procedure that tightens and removes sagging skin on the face and neck.
-Facial muscles may be surgically tightened to improve their tone.
+A facelift, also known as meloplasty or rhytidectomy, is a surgical procedure that tightens and removes excess skin on the face and neck.
+Areas of the facial structure and neck that have weakened as a result of the natural ageing process are surgically tightened.
 Excess fat may also be removed or repositioned as part of the surgery.
 Facelifts are often performed on people aged between 40 and 65, but older people can also have facelifts.

-Dr Taylor incorporates a mid-facelift with the lower facelift to elevate the cheek pad, shorten the lower eyelid and improve the jowls.
-This surgery restores deep facial structure to a more youthful position, the skin is also tightened and the result is a general freshening of the face.
+Dr Taylor incorporates a mid-facelift with the lower facelift to elevate the cheek pad, shorten the lower eyelid and change the jowls.
+This surgery reshapes deep facial structure and tightens the skin.

 Facelifts specifically address the neck and jowl regions of the face.
 It is important to note eyes and brows are not improved by the facelift procedure.
 Facelifts are often performed in conjunction with a brow lift and blepharoplasty.